Skip to Content

 8. Get to the Parks Before Rope Drop

-This is one of the most important Disneyland tips to help you maximize your time!
+When opening time arrives, a rope will drop, allowing guests to start their day.
 You can get so much done in the first couple of hours before the crowds start to trickle in.
 It’s also fun to schedule an early character meal and enjoy Main Street U.S.A. with only a few people!

 Entrance to Disney's California Adventure Park.